Remember back in the day when children were told to go outside to play (on their own) or sent to the basement to play with all of their toys?

 What happened to those days?

-And parent’s whose children are not in a plethora of activities are sometimes viewed as not caring about their child’s future.
+In some circles, parents whose children are not in a plethora of activities are sometimes viewed as not caring about their child’s future.

 What Is Unstructured Play?

 It is when a child is given the opportunity to play freely.